-Further step out RC drill testing is planned for the September 2018 Quarter, extending westwards to test for, previously unrecognised, mineralised stacked lodes below the historical Lone Pine pit.
+True widths of the supergene mineralisation are estimated to be 85% of the reported down hole intersections while the subvertical quartz veins/shears may be as little as 20%, albeit significant swarming of the veins is noted on adjacent 25m spaced drill sections.
+Further step out RC drill testing is planned for FY2019, extending westwards to test for, previously unrecognised, mineralised stacked lodes below the historical Lone Pine pit.

-On 6 August 2018 a maiden Mineral Resource of 146,000 ounces was announced.
+Subsequent to June 30, (on 6 August 2018) a maiden Mineral Resource of 146,000 ounces was announced.